hoomanali/BinaryTree/README.md

 # BinaryTree

 # Purpose
 This project is mainly an exercise in strengthening my knowledge of Binary Trees and Java.
+This README serves as both a reference and design document to help guide the development process.

+# Notes
+* Java 8 minimum requirement.

 # Binary Search Tree Properties
 _Most of this information has been collected from the CLRS Algorithms book._